 1080 is a simple toxic compound found naturally in more than 40 plants worldwide, including tea and native puha.
 Cinnamon and green dye are added to 1080 pellets to discourage birds.

-Taranaki Mounga takes health and safety very seriously and DOC has rigorous standard operating procedures for the use of 1080 and other toxins.
-DOC will intensively monitor water, predator numbers, and whio before, during and after the application of 1080.
+Taranaki Mounga takes health and safety very seriously and rigorous standard operating procedures will be used for the use of 1080 and other toxins.
+The Project will intensively monitor water, predator numbers, and whio before, during and after the application of 1080.

 How will you stop the pests coming back?

-The Taranaki Regional Council and rural land-owners already have an extensive, long-running riparian enhancement programme on farms across the Taranaki Ring Plain.
-DOC will work with these, and other groups, to create a halo around the national park.
-The park will be buffered from pest reinvasion by this halo and perimeter protection around its edge.
+Taranaki Mounga continue to work closely with Taranaki Regional Council and rural landowners through an extensive, long-running riparian enhancement programme on farms across the Taranaki Ring Plain.
+The Project work closely with the Council, community groups and landowners to create a halo around the national park.
+The park will be buffered from pest re-invasion by this halo and perimeter protection around its edge.

 How will you keep the community informed of progress of the Project”?

-We plan to update our website and Facebook page regularly and will produce regular newsletters to inform the community about the work of Taranaki Mounga.
+You can follow us on Facebook and Instagram to see updates on our Project.
+In addition we produce regular newsletters to inform the community about the work of Taranaki Mounga.
 You can sign up to receive the newsletter here.